 Credit mistake: Not getting your free annual credit reports

 Your free credit reports give you a snapshot of your credit history, including your open lines of credit, whether you’ve made your payments on time, and the status of your credit accounts.
 You should review your credit reports regularly to make sure the information is correct.
 Errors on your credit reports can hurt your score.
 This could mean a higher interest rate and less money in your pocket - so it’s important to check your credit reports and dispute any errors well before you apply for a loan.
 Each of the three major credit reporting companies gives you a free credit report every 12 months if you request it.
 You can request a copy from Equifax, TransUnion and Experian at AnnualCreditReport.com .

 Credit mistake: Not planning or discussing credit with loved ones

 Sharing financial information and responsibility with your spouse is important for your joint financial well-being.
 Discuss credit goals so you can work towards them together.
 Individual financial decisions often affect family financial matters, so it’s important to be on the same page.
 Learning about each other’s financial behaviors, debt levels, and spending habits can help minimize conflicts and confusion over financial decisions.
 Being prepared and well-informed will help you overcome any setbacks or unexpected financial crises that may arise.

 Credit mistake: Not taking advantage of seeing your credit scores for free

 Many financial companies have begun to offer free credit scores to their customers.
 Remember, you have more than one credit score.
 It’s normal for your credit scores to vary based on the time it was calculated and the formula used.
-Checking your credit scores regularly helps to quickly identify any credit issues you may need to address and track how your financial decisions affect your scores. to learn where you can get your score for free.
+Checking your credit scores regularly helps to quickly identify any credit issues you may need to address and track how your financial decisions affect your scores.
+Download this list of companies that provide free credit scores to learn where you can get your score for free.